 Identifying Industry Trends

 Am I selling more snow shovels because I’m doing more effective marketing, or is the cold winter helping everyone equally?
 In a site comparison you can view the traffic trends for the sites in your industry side by side.
 If all the sites in your industry got a lift in traffic at the same time, for example, your site’s recent traffic increase may have been due to an external event or trend instead of your own campaigns or efforts.

 Am I investing enough in social media?
 Do I have enough links to my website?
-Competitive analytics helps you identify market leaders and then benchmark your metrics versus theirs to understand where there’s opportunity to improve.
+Competitive site analysis helps you identify market leaders and then benchmark your metrics versus theirs to understand where there’s opportunity to improve.
 Even if you are the market leader, understanding your competition can help you stay ahead of the curve.
 For example, if you only look at your on site analytics, it is not clear whether say 3% of your traffic from social media is good, bad or is about all you can expect to get.
 But if your competitive analysis tells you that your biggest competitor is getting 2x the traffic from social as you are, you might want to consider investing more in that channel.

 Insights into Successful Tactics